Tales to Astonish: Revivals

 A second volume of Tales to Astonish, using the cover logo Tales to Astonish starring the Sub-Mariner, ran 14 issues (December 1979 – January 1981), reprinting edited versions of Sub-Mariner #1–14 (May 1968 – June 1969).
 All but the last issue ran 18-page versions of the originally 20-page stories, with panels and text reworked to condense the plot.
-That last issue also included three Sub-Mariner pinups, one by character creator Bill Everett, reprinted from Marvel Mystery Comics No. 9 (July 1940); one by penciler Jack Kirby and inker Sol Brodsky, reprinted from Fantastic Four No. 33 (December 1964); and a new one by artist Alan Weiss.
+That last issue also included three Namor pinups, one by creator Bill Everett, reprinted from Marvel Mystery Comics No. 9 (July 1940); one by penciler Jack Kirby and inker Sol Brodsky, reprinted from Fantastic Four No. 33 (December 1964); and a new one by artist Alan Weiss.
 Covers repurposed the original art, with the premiere issue's image flipped 180 degrees.

-Tales to Astonish vol. 3 No. 1 (December 1994) was a 72-page one-shot special starring the Hulk, the Sub-Mariner, Ant-Man, and the Wasp in the story "Loki's Dream" by writer Peter David, with painted art by John Estes.
+Tales to Astonish vol. 3 No. 1 (December 1994) was a 72-page one-shot special starring the Hulk, Namor, Ant-Man, and the Wasp in the story "Loki's Dream" by writer Peter David, with painted art by John Estes.